Teens

 Use the ACEDA checklist to discuss inappropriate content:

-Ask your teen if they have seen inappropriate content.
+Ask your teen if they have seen inappropriate content online.

 Check in with them how they felt when they saw it.